 Overview and History

 The Dutch Labour Party is a center-left social democratic party that has traditionally been the largest left-wing party in the country since its foundation in 1946.
-It currently holds the second most seats in the Dutch House of Representatives (lower house) and serves as the junior coalition partner of the conservative-liberal People’s Party for Freedom and Democracy (VVD).
+That has changed in recent years, though, as its power has waned due to challenges from the left-wing.
+It currently holds the seventh most seats in the Dutch House of Representatives (lower house) and is in the opposition.
+Previously, following the 2012 election, it served as the junior coalition partner in a “Purple Coalition” with the conservative-liberal People’s Party for Freedom and Democracy (VVD).
 Historically the party has usually won the most or second most seats in parliament, with their main opponents being the center-right Christian Democratic Appeal (CDA) and, more recently, the VVD.
 Despite these parties being their main opposition, they have also served as the Labour Party’s main coalition partners, along with the social-liberal Democrats 66 (D66).

 Recent Electoral History and Political Power

-Labour is the third strongest party in the Netherlands heading into the election on March 15th.
+Labour is the sixth strongest party in the Netherlands following the 2017 elections.
 Details on their control in specific areas are below.

 Prime Minister: The party’s last Prime Minister was Wim Kok, who served from 1994 until 2001.
 They have had two Vice-Prime Ministers since then.